Here are some easy tips, which I elaborate on later, to improve your performance at almost anything.

 Feedback loops in practice play an incredibly important role, which explains why we tend to stop getting better at things at work.
 In Talent is Overrated: What Really Separates World-Class Performers from Everybody Else, Geoff Colvin writes:

 You can work on technique all you like, but if you can’t see the effects, two things will happen: You won’t get any better, and you’ll stop caring.

-You should work in chunks or pulses.
-(And don’t multi-task) Deliberate practice should be so hard that you can’t sustain it for very long.
+You should work in chunks or pulses (and don’t multi-task) Deliberate practice should be so hard that you can only sustain it for a relatively short amount of time.

 From Talent is Overrated: